Abishek1027/m1-projectgoal/Report/USB_abstraction.rst

 Modules this Module depends on
 ---------------------------------
-Not dependant on any modules but dependent on the Zephyr OS including Hardware abstraction and USB driver functionality
+Not dependent on any modules but dependent on the Zephyr OS including Hardware abstraction and USB driver functionality

 Requirement of this module
 ********************************************